gaia-adm/result-upload-service/README.md

     - credentials are configured via AMQ_USER and AMQ_PASSWORD environment variables - temporary, we need to have a service for this.
 AMQ_PASSWORD is optional
 - use REST_STACKTRACE=true environment property to enable sending stacktraces on REST in case of error
 - file size limit can be configured via UPLOAD_LIMIT environment variable.
 Default is 50MB
+- log level can be specified using LOG_LEVEL.
+TRACE, DEBUG, INFO, WARN, ERROR, FATAL are valid values.

 ## Public REST
 - POST /result-upload/v1/upload-data - used to send content to be processed